This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 Analytics

-Enable the analytics feature in Analytics tab.
+Configure analytics persistence and Google Analytics integration in the Analytics tab.
 This tab can be opened by following the procedure To access a configuration category in the Configuration page.

 This tab includes an Advanced properties section that can be opened by following the procedure To access the advanced properties of a configuration category.
 In the Advanced properties section, configure the advanced parameters of the analytics feature, i.e. all properties defining the database into which the tickets are stored.